Stina Lundberg Dabrowski

-Stina Lundberg Dabrowski (born December 3, 1950) is a Swedish journalist, television host, producer, writer, and professor of television production.
+Stina Lundberg Dabrowski (born 3 December 1950) is a Swedish journalist, television host, producer, writer, and professor of television production.
 She has interviewed many international leaders, politicians, and celebrities.
 She has been a fixture on Swedish television since 1982, when she got her start as co-host on the variety show Nöjesmaskinen, together with Sven Melander.
-Her interviews and programs with Margaret Thatcher, Nelson Mandela, Hillary Clinton, Yasser Arafat, King Abdullah of Jordan, Madonna, Clint Eastwood and Tom Hanks have been seen by many millions in Scandinavia and Europe.
+Her interviews and programs with Margaret Thatcher, Nelson Mandela, Hillary Clinton, Yasser Arafat, King Abdullah of Jordan, Madonna, Clint Eastwood, and Tom Hanks have been seen by many millions in Scandinavia and Europe.

 Career

 Stina Lundberg Dabrowski began her education in 1973 at Journalisthögskolan (The Department of Journalism, Media and Communication at Stockholm University).
 She attended the radio department of the Swedish Institute of Dramatic Art from 1979 to 1981.
-During her studies she worked as a freelance reporter for Swedish outlets such as the radio programme Dagens Eko and the daily paper Aftonbladet.
+During her studies, she worked as a freelance reporter for Swedish outlets such as the radio programme Dagens Eko and the daily paper Aftonbladet.

-In 1982 Dabrowski became co-host of the popular variety show Nöjesmaskinen on Swedish National Television.
+In 1982, Dabrowski became co-host of the popular variety show Nöjesmaskinen on Swedish National Television.
 Her co-host was Swedish celebrity Sven Melander.
-Between 1985 and 1986 Dabrowski was host of the television programs Magasinet and 20:00.
+Between 1985 and 1986, Dabrowski was host of the television programs Magasinet and 20:00.
 She has also hosted programs for Sweden's TV4 and TV3.
 She has produced many of her own programs through her company, Stina Lundberg Produktion, as well as being produced by Dabrowski TV, owned by her husband and fellow journalist Kjell Dabrowski.

 She has later been engaged in the issue of age discrimination of women in the television branch.

 Interviews and documentaries

-Dabrowski has travelled the world, interviewing Muammar al-Gaddafi, Yasser Arafat, Hillary Clinton, Margaret Thatcher, the Dalai Lama, Nelson Mandela, Diego Maradona, Benazir Bhutto and Arnold Schwarzenegger.
-She has also interviewed entertainers and cultural personalities such as Madonna, Leonard Cohen, Dolly Parton, and Norman Mailer.
+Dabrowski has traveled the world, interviewing Muammar al-Gaddafi, Yasser Arafat, Hillary Clinton, Margaret Thatcher, the Dalai Lama, Nelson Mandela, Diego Maradona, Benazir Bhutto, and Arnold Schwarzenegger.
+She has also interviewed entertainers and cultural personalities, notably Madonna, whom Dabrowski asked point-blank in 1994 how many abortions she had had.
 Dabrowski has produced and hosted many documentaries and reports.
 Several have been controversial, such as an in-depth look at a family who are members of the Ku Klux Klan in the USA.
 She has made documentaries about Cuba and Colombia, as well as a unique interview with Subcomandante Marcos and a program about the Zapatist guerillas in Mexico.
 She has led several political debates in Sweden during election years and hosted current events programs such as Debatt on Sveriges Television (2008).